giridhar7632/parallaxEffect/README.md

   item.style.transform = `translateY(${distance*speed}px)`
 }
 ```
-<br>
 This function has three arguments `layer` -the layer you want to add parallax, `distance` -how much we scroll and `speed` -the required speed change.
 We are going to add parallax for multiple layers.
-That's why we created a function for recalling it for different layers.<br>
+That's why we created a function for recalling it for different layers.
+<br>
 And then we are going to get the element using `querySelector`.
 You can use any javascript DOM selector as your wish.
 Finally we will be translating the `Y` of the element using CSS `transform: translateY( );` for delaying the speed of the layer.
 <br>
 Now we are going to call this function while scrolling.
-So add an event listener `scroll` and the function given as argument gets executed
+So add an event listener `scroll` and the function given as argument gets executed.
 <br>
 ```javascript
 document.addEventListener('scroll', () => {